Welcome to the Utah State University Dietetic Internship

 - Objective 1.3: The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- Objective 1.6: 80% of graduates scores will be higher on the professional characteristics self-assessment at the completion of the program compared to the pre-program self-assessment.
+- Objective 1.6: At program completion, 80% of graduates will score higher on the intern self-assessment compared to the pre-program intern self-assessment.

 *Program outcome data is available upon request*

 USU DI Intern Positions and Graduation Requirements

 The USU DI accepts a maximum of sixty-six (66) interns each year:

 - There are 45-50 positions for interns training outside of Utah or as Utah-Hybrid.